VicBracke/_Repo_ML_Project/README.md

-# Machine Learning report for MLLB
+# Machine Learning Repository for PRDL & MLLB courses

-This repository contains the code files that are created for the course of Machine Learning Lab.
+This repository contains the data and code files that are created for the course of Predictive and Descriptive Learning & Machine Learning Lab.

 ## Directories